youminds/youminds-sportticker/README.md

 - Enter bash build.sh
 - When the build finishes type "http://sportticker" again into a browser
 - You may now use the web application to configure the ticker
+- Changes will only take effect after the ticker has finished one round with all configured soccer data
+- HAVE FUN